Maurice Watson

-Maurice "Mo" Watson Jr. (born March 8, 1993) is an American basketball player for Miasto Szkła Krosno of the Polish Basketball League (PLK).
+Maurice "Mo" Watson Jr. (born March 8, 1993) is an American basketball player who last played for Miasto Szkła Krosno of the Polish Basketball League (PLK).
 Standing at 5 ft 11 in, Watson Jr. plays as point guard.
 He played college basketball for both Boston University and Creighton.

 High school career

 Watson played for Boys' Latin of Philadelphia Charter School from 2008 to 2012, where he was a four-year starter.
 He led the team to the Philadelphia Public League title game in his senior year, and to a semi-final loss in the Pennsylvania 4A Boys Basketball Tournament.
 He remains the all-time scoring leader at Boys’ Latin, as he passed Wilt Chamberlain to post a career total of 2,356 points, second in Philadelphia Public League history.
 In addition to many local honors, he was a Parade All-American.

 College career

 Watson Jr. played for Boston University in his first college season, 2012–2013.
 Here, he averaged 11.2 points, 5.4 assists and 1.7 steals per game in his freshman season.
 In 2014, he transferred to Creighton where he had a redshirt season.
 In his second season with Creighton, Watson Jr. averaged 14.1 points and 6.5 assists.
 In the 2016–2017 season, Watson Jr. suffered from a torn ACL which kept him out for the remainder of the season after playing just 19 games.